Mihai-Savin/stox/README.md

 To obtain a key go to https://www.alphavantage.co/support/#api-key

-Due to the fact that the BATCH_STOCK_QUTES function was removed from the api, the app will only allow setting an alarm for a predefined shortlist of symbols( for the time being MSFT only)
+Due to the fact that the BATCH_STOCK_QUTES function was removed from the api, the app will only allow setting an alarm for a predefined shortlist of symbols( for the time being MICROSOFT only)